Spring Garden Revival

 Marblehead Water Department Coordination for Efficient Irrigation & Conservation Compliance

-Efficient irrigation is managed by the Water & Sewer Commission, which enforces conservation measures, especially during drought (odd/even watering May-September).
-Drip irrigation is preferred for flower beds, reducing evaporation and disease risk.
-Install and maintain rain sensors, and monitor soil moisture—glacial till and clay soils retain water, while sandy soils require more frequent watering.
-Apply 2-4 inches of mulch to reduce evaporation by 50%, and group plants by water needs (hydrozoning).
-Water early (5:00-9:00 AM) to minimize loss, and use hand-watering exemptions for new plantings during the first 30 days.
+Efficient irrigation in Marblehead is managed in partnership with the Water & Sewer Commission, which enforces seasonal water restrictions (odd/even schedules May-September during drought).
+Drip irrigation is preferred for flower beds, reducing evaporation and disease risk, and rain sensors are required for automated systems.
+Soil moisture should be monitored, as glacial till and clay retain water but drain slowly, while sandy soils dry quickly.
+Mulch beds with 2-4 inches of organic material to retain moisture and reduce evaporation by 50%.
+Water early in the morning (5:00-9:00 AM) and group plants by water needs (hydrozoning).
+New plantings may be hand-watered for the first 30 days.
 Rainwater harvesting (barrels 50-100 gallons) is encouraged where permitted.
 Irrigation systems require permits and annual backflow prevention device testing, coordinated with the Building Inspection Department.
-Marblehead Water & Sewer Commission

 100 Tower Way, Marblehead, MA 01945